morozov-group/magento2-similar-products/README.md

 ```
 compose install morozov-group/magento2-similar-products
 ```
-Go to configuration and setup your service URL.
+Go to configuration enter your email, and we'll take care of everything else.

+You will receive email once we are ready to serve similar products recommendations.

+Then you can proceed with customizations.